 Trichomoniasis is a sexually transmitted infection (STI) caused by a tiny parasite called Trichomonas vaginalis (TV).

-Symptoms of trichomoniasis usually develop within a month of infection, although up to half of all infected men and women have no symptoms.
+Symptoms of trichomoniasis usually develop within a month of infection.
+However, up to half of all men and women infected with trichomoniasis won't develop any symptoms (though they can still pass the infection onto others).

 The symptoms of trichomoniasis are similar to those of many other sexually transmitted infections (STIs) so it can sometimes be difficult to diagnose.